PhantomCybernetics/phntm_bridge_docs/ui/customizing.rst

 ==============================

 There are several ways to extend or customize the :doc:`web User Interface </ui/overview>` by loading custom JavaScript modules and CSS files into it.
-This is done from the robot's `phntm_bridge.yaml` config file.
-None of the following requires you to to host any part of the Phantom Bridge cloud infrastructure, only your extension sources.
+This is configured in the robot's ``phntm_bridge.yaml`` config file.
+None of the following techniques require you to to host any part of the Phantom Bridge cloud infrastructure besides your own extension sources.

 .. code-block:: yaml
    :caption: phntm_bridge.yaml